 He exchanged views widely with the personalities involved in cultural life and arts of his time.
 However, unlike them, he experienced the spiritual realm as the other side of reality.
 He gained access through exploration of consciousness using the same method as the natural scienctist uses for the visible world in his external research.
 This widened perspective enabled him to give significant impulses in many areas such as art, pedagogy, curative education, medicine, agriculture, architecture, economy and social sciences, aiming towards the spiritual renewal of civilisation.

-He gave to his movement the name «Anthroposophy» (Wisdom of Man).
-After separating from the german section of the Theosophical Society, where he acted as general secretary, he founded the Anthroposophical Society.
-Since the construction of the Goetheanum in Dornach, Switzerland.
+He gave his movement the name of „Anthroposophy“ (the knowledge of man) after separating from the German section of the Theosophical Society, where he had acted as a general secretary.
+He then founded the Anthroposophical Society in 1913 which formed its centre with the construction of the First Goetheanum in Dornach, Switzerland.

 Rudolf Steiner died on 30th March 1925 in Dornach.

 His literary work is made up of numerous books, transcripts and approximately 6000 lectures which have for the most part been edited and published in the Complete Works Edition.